shuttle-hq/synth/docs/docs/other/telemetry.md

   - `macos`
 - `timestamp`: The time at which the command was issued.
 For example `2021-05-06T16:13:40.084Z`.
+- `generators`: A list of generators that were used by the `generate` command.
+This includes only string fakers and number ranges.
+For example `string::faker::title, number::i32::range`.

 Below is the [Synth schema][synth-schema] of PostHog events posted by `synth`'s
 activity: